Giant balloons occupy Hong Kong’s West Kowloon – Massive inflatable sculptures

 What was it?

 Inflation! is the name of a project that shows six large-scale inflatable sculptures in the Park at West Kowloon Cultural District.
-The large-scale inflatable sculptures by Cao Fei (China), Choi Jeong Hwa (South Korea), Jeremy Deller (UK), Jiakun Architects (China), Paul McCarthy (USA), Tam Wai Ping (Hong Kong), and Tomás Saraceno (Argentina) pose questions about the nature of public art and how audiences might engage with it.
+The sculptures by Cao Fei (China), Choi Jeong Hwa (South Korea), Jeremy Deller (UK), Jiakun Architects (China), Paul McCarthy (USA), Tam Wai Ping (Hong Kong), and Tomás Saraceno (Argentina) pose questions about the nature of public art and how audiences might engage with it.
 The works are on public display until 9 June 2013.

 By transforming the current site into a (con)temporary sculpture park of inflatables, Inflation! attempts to consider how certain realities and preconceptions around art in public space can be altered, undermined and challenged in the context of an evolving and endlessly mutating cultural and urban landscape.